fxncis/Noto/README.md

 # Noto
 Noto is an open sourced application dedicated to help people remove friends on ROBLOX.
-Noto only uses only framework [ [Electron](https://electronjs.org/docs) ] and uses JavaScript to program throught the project.
+Noto only uses only framework [ [Electron](https://electronjs.org/docs) ] along with that, Noto's primary language is JavaScript.

 Noto was created was to help people suffer the long wait of unfriending accounts.
-Noto has failed many times along the way, We've tried making it a discord bot, a website, and finally, we are trying to make Noto an application that helps users remove friends.
-It was also created to get me known.. hehe
+Noto has failed many times along the way, We've tried making it a discord bot, a website, and finally, we are trying to make Noto an application.
+Fun Fact, It was also created to get me known.. hehe

 ### Additonal Information